9 Great Films That Explore Mental Illness

 You have this Ingrid Bergman film to thank for the term “gaslighting,” which has gained traction in popular vernacular in recent years.
 Psychology Today describes the term as “a tactic in which a person or entity, in order to gain more power, makes a victim question their reality” and notes that “it is a common technique of abusers, dictators, narcissists, and cult leaders … [and] is done slowly, so the victim doesn’t realize how much they’ve been brainwashed.”

 The film, Gaslight, in which a man slowly convinces his wife that she’s going insane, depicts just that, and it went on to earn seven Oscar nominations.
 It took home two awards, including Bergman’s win for Best Actress.
-Its lasting contribution, however, lies in the “gaslighting” term it inspired, which is routinely used today to describe everything from behaviour in abusive relationships to the tactics of the President of the United States, Donald Trump, who routinely lies, manipulates and distorts reality in political debate while creating “alternative facts” for his followers to applaud.
+Its lasting contribution, however, lies in the “gaslighting” term it inspired, which is routinely used today to describe everything from behaviour in abusive relationships to the tactics of the President of the United States, Donald Trump, who routinely lies, manipulates and distorts reality while creating “alternative facts” for his followers to applaud.

 2. One Flew Over The Cuckoo’s Nest (1975)